 We sent the August 2017 batch of Monsanto secret documents to (1) the EPA Office of Inspector General, Arthur Elkins, Jr., who is presently investigating whether there was illegal collusion between EPA and Monsanto; (2) the California’s Office of Environmental Health Hazard Assessment (OEHHA), which listed glyphosate as a substance known to the state of California to cause cancer on July 7, 2017 and is soliciting comments from Baum Hedlund and others to advise about whether glyphosate should be given a safe-harbor; and (3) the European Parliament members, who, on July 4, 2017, sent a letter to the judge overseeing the MDL litigation, requesting documents as the EU considers whether it will renew registration of glyphosate for sale in Europe.

 The pages below, only describe the documents released prior to April 24, 2019.
 It is best to use the charts above to quickly search by keyword or topic.
 With each document, you will find a corresponding description, which briefly summarizes the key points raised, as well as commentary describing the relevance of the documents to the ongoing Roundup litigation.
 Only the August 2017 batch of documents contain the relevance information.
 Our commentary on the relevance of these documents may contain allegations cited in the Roundup litigation.
-These are allegations only, as the litigation is ongoing and there has not been any determination of guilt or liability.